pzembrod/cc64/Usage.md

 - - The remaining memory aka staticbuffer is used to buffer initialization values of static variables.
 Its size isn't critical as it is flushed to file when full;
 it just needs to be positive.
+- - Not available on the X16 where a fixed code buffer of 8 kB lives in banked RAM.
 - _nnn_ _mmm_ `set-stacks`
 - - sets the size of data stack (_nnn_ bytes) and return stack (_mmm_ bytes) and resets the system.
 Note that the sizes shown by `mem` will be _nnn_ minus 6